VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 All data used in the analysis that can be publicly shared is available in this repository (input data in `lakevic-eea-scripts/data/input-data/` and outputs of the WBM runs that are behind the paper in `lakevic-eea-wbm/output/2022`).

-The input data is as follows:
+`lakevic-eea-scripts/data/input-data/` contains the following:
-1. IOD timeseries from NOAA, easily available elsewhere and referenced in paper
+1. IOD timeseries from NOAA,
-2. GMST time series from ISIMIP-corrected GCM data.
-These are not available on ISIMIP data repository (we got these by email from someone at ISIMIP/PIK – maybe I should I email to ask if they are ok with these being published? - also I only used 6 of these but published 20+ all the ones I received from ISIMIP in the repo, maybe I should upload only the ones I used or is it ok?)
+2. Annual GMST time series from ISIMIP3b bias-adjusted CMIP6 data.
-3. GMST time series from GISTEMP, easily available elsewhere
+3. GMST time series from GISTEMP,
-4. Lake level timeseries from combining different sources (both your old version and my new version – should I maybe include only mine, since I don’t use yours in my paper?)
-5. All your original water balance model input data, of which I think only outflow data has been updated by me.
-I think it’s useful to provide all of this for reproducibility for whoever wants to run the WBM with different precip.
+4. Lake level timeseries based on a combination of DAHITI data and in situ measurements from *Vanderkelen et al. 2018, HESS*

 All data included in this repository is also archived on  [Zenodo](https://zenodo.org/record/8233523).